 For the first time in the voyage, the man opened up a bit when Mikah asked him why he was on Dinomn and he said he was between assignments and on his way to Regina.
 She asked him why he was bound there and he simply said he'd been ordered there.
-When she asked what he knew about the gathering of nobles, he answered, "That I didn't want to be anywhere in a subsector of it."
+When she asked what he knew about the gathering of nobles, he answered, "That I didn't want to be anywhere within a subsector of it."
 With Lady Mikah being a significant noblewoman of the Domain, and someone who knew and worked for the Arch Duke if the media and news were to be believed, this could have been the first possible clue why he had an issue with Mikah if anyone were paying attention.
 At the moment, no one was.

 Taking advantage of the openness with the man, Mikah told the investigator it was the ship's policy for him to be in his vacc suit and strapped in when they emerged from jump.
-While that surprised him, the man said it wouldn't be an issue and he'd suit up when needed to.
+While that surprised him, the man said it wouldn't be an issue and he'd suit up when asked to.
 While that was happening, Fesic stepped into the bridge and asked Aiden about the results of his and Aali's work on the sensor hit.
 Before he answered Fesic, Aiden asked Mikah if she wanted the results released to the crew despite the fact Fesic had been the person who first spotted the anomaly.
 Mikah then told him she preferred that it would only be shared with those who needed it or had the skills to understand what it meant.

-That evening, as they prepared to emerge from jump, Zimzod moved his 45 caliber semi-automatics into the sand caster turret so he'd be armed if the ship were boarded.
+That evening, while preparing to emerge from jump, Zimzod moved his 45 caliber semi-automatics into the sand caster turret so he'd be armed if the ship were boarded.
 The rest of the crew watched vids, hung out or played games.
 Jocelynn spent some time with the investigator who apparently seemed to prefer her because she had no title at all.
 Then, soon enough, the evening came to an end and they set their alarms and settled in except for their flight officers.
 Friday, 312-1113: Arrival More In-flight Entertainment

 At 6am that morning, Aiden's alarm clock woke him and he rushed through parts of his daily routine so he could get to the bridge and relieve Mikah.
 Freed from her shift by 7am, Mikah moved to the galley to grab caff and a snack before showering, dressing and gearing up.
 By the time she hit the shower, Zimzod was going through his morning routine and so was Rol.
 Rol would soon be out and cooking for everyone.
 By 8:30 am, everyone was awake and eating or had finished breakfast and moved on to other interests while waiting for the emergence alarm to go off.